OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/helix-alm.md

 - Speed of synchronization will be affected in the **following scenarios:**
   - The integration user is associated with a named license.
   - The integration user is associated with a floating license, but the number of projects configured for integration exceeds the **SOAP Session Limit** provided in the system configuration form.
-    **Reason for above-mentioned scenarios:** To execute a SOAP API, {{SITENAME}} needs to first log into the project.
+    **Reason for above-mentioned scenarios:** To execute a SOAP API, <code class="expression">space.vars.SITENAME</code> needs to first log into the project.
 Every login consumes a license.
 If more projects are configured, login and logout operations will be performed repeatedly, causing slowness in synchronization.

 ## Attachment Synchronization